What feature allows for the migration of VMs without downtime?

 Prepare for the VMware Datacenter Certified Technical Associate (VCTA-DCV) Exam.
 Study with quizzes, flashcards, and detailed explanations to master all exam topics.
 Get exam-ready today!

-The feature that allows for the migration of virtual machines (VMs) without downtime is vSphere vMotion.
-This capability enables administrators to move running VMs from one physical host to another without affecting the availability of the applications running on those VMs.
-During the vMotion process, the memory and execution state of the VM are transferred seamlessly, ensuring that the VM continues to operate without interruption.
+The feature that enables the migration of virtual machines (VMs) without downtime is vSphere vMotion.
+This technology allows administrators to move running VMs from one physical server to another with no noticeable impact on the workload or user experience.
+It does this by transferring the VM's state, memory, and execution context over a network connection, ensuring that the VM remains active and responsive throughout the entire process.

 Subscribe